 3.5-5.6 IS USM make it a kickin' travel, biking

 and hiking lens.
-It's not the best lens for shooting in dark bars or European churches, unless you live at the wide end (F3.5).
-F5.6 at 85mm is slow.
-Really slow.
-However, the 4-stop IS almost makes up for the slow aperture.
+It's not the best lens for dark bars or European churches.
+However, 4-stop IS almost makes up for the slow aperture.
 Luckily, optical quality wide open is top drawer.

 for serious amateurs and world trekkers traveling light.

-for night crawlers, those with midget budgets or styling conscious photogs.
-Friggen killer lens!
+for night crawlers, those with midget budgets or style conscious photogs.